Taking Financial Education to the Next Level

 With the advent and track record of quality metrics, New York’s financial counseling field experienced a demand for financial counseling that extended beyond counseling

 clients to include program providers in other antipoverty efforts.
 Because financial instability is a common underlying circumstance, other program clients were finding it difficult to make improvements.
 Professional financial counseling, integrated into the delivery stream of other programs, began producing strong evidence of a “supervitamin” effect, helping those programs work faster and more effectively.
 This exciting development is studied in detail in OFE’s multi-report series, “Municipal Financial Empowerment: A Supervitamin for Public Programs.”
-The first supervitamin report, released in December 2011, focused on Strategy #1: Integrating Professional Financial Counseling (www.nyc.gov/html/dca/downloads/pdf/SupervitaminReport.pdf).
-The second supervitamin report, Strategy #2: Professionalizing the Field of Financial Education and Counseling (www.nyc.gov/html/dca/downloads/pdf/SupervitaminReport2.pdf), documents the exciting approaches described in this article.
-The third report focused on Strategy #3: Integrating Safe and Affordable Bank Accounts (www.nyc.gov/html/dca/downloads/pdf/SupervitaminReport3.pdf), and future reports will focus on integrating targeted consumer financial protections, and integrating asset-building and income-boosting strategies.
+The first supervitamin report, released in December 2011, focused on Strategy #1: Integrating Professional Financial Counseling (www1.nyc.gov/assets/dca/downloads/pdf/partners/Research-SupervitaminReport1.pdf).
+The second supervitamin report, Strategy #2: Professionalizing the Field of Financial Education and Counseling (www1.nyc.gov/assets/dca/downloads/pdf/partners/Research-SupervitaminReport2.pdf), documents the exciting approaches described in this article.
+The third report focused on Strategy #3: Integrating Safe and Affordable Bank Accounts (www1.nyc.gov/assets/dca/downloads/pdf/partners/Research-SupervitaminReport3.pdf), and future reports will focus on integrating targeted consumer financial protections, and integrating asset-building and income-boosting strategies.

 Other city governments in the national Cities for Financial Empowerment Coalition, founded and co-chaired by New York City and San Francisco, implemented citywide networks of financial education providers, like San Francisco’s Smart Money Network and Seattle’s Financial Education Providers Network.
 Emphasizing the kind of quality control required by public accountability, other opportunities for integrated delivery arose, and the “supervitamin” approach began taking hold across the country.
 With the promise of quality, scale and public systems change came further excitement.